junhe/wiscsee/TUTORIAL.md

 You may not have a particular type of merge presented in the file because it is never triggered.
-Note that the write count and the read count of a merge operation are always the same, because what has been read will eventually be written.
+Note that the write count and the read count of a merge operation are always the same because what has been read will eventually be written.
 The unit of the count is "one page".
 Since the default page size in WiscSee is 2 KB, the total bytes moved during merges are `['FULL.MERGE']['physical_write'] * 2KB + ['PARTIAL.MERGE']['physical_write'] * 2KB`.